pandas-lab/pandas-lab.github.io/join.md

 Our lab is focused on quantitative and computational research.
 While prior experience is not required, students considering joining PANDAS should have an interest in machine learning, statistics, algorithms, or related topics.
 Our work relies heavily on computer programming, typically in R and Python.

-#### Q: I am interested in joining the lab but am not a student.
-Can I apply directly?

-Unfortunately, PANDAS cannot accept direct applications for enrollment.
-Prospective students should apply to the appropriate department or program in UNC Charlotte, including (e.g.,) the Public Policy Ph.D.
-Program.

 #### Q: Does PANDAS offer funding for paid assistanceships?